shatteredsilicon/mariadb-tools/docs/user/html/_sources/mariadb-query-digest.rst.txt

  Note that we store the count (cnt) for the ts attribute only; it will be redundant to store this for other attributes.

+ Starting from MariaDB Toolkit 3.0.11, the checksum function has been updated to use 32 chars in the MD5 sum.
+ This causes the checksum field in the history table will have a different value than in the previous versions of the tool.

 .. option:: --host

  short form: -h; type: string